SalomePlatform/.github/profile/README.md

 ## How do I contribute to SALOME on GitHub ? ##

-Our policy requires new developments to be made in the *develop* branches of SalomePlatform repositories.
-The *main* branches remain stable at the previous release.
-As an external developer, we accept [pull-requests](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests) for source code improvements or modifications specifically for the develop branches of the relevant repository where you want to contribute.
+As an external developer, we accept [pull-requests](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests) for source code improvements or modifications specifically for the *main* branches of the relevant repository where you want to contribute.

 #### How do I, as an external developer, open a pull-request for my developments? ####